Field Types and Properties

 Table (Normalized Table)

 A Normalized Table is a sub-form used to log repeating records of data within a single ‘Parent’ record where the table exists.
 A common example is a Medical History form.
-Medical history is normally collected just one time during a subject's screening, but the amount of data collected is variable for each subject, so it's often necessary to have a table within the form so the user can enter data all at once.
+Medical history is normally collected just once during a subject's screening, but the amount of data collected is variable for each subject, so it's often necessary to have a table within the form so the user can enter data all at once.

 The alternative to this is a Log Form where the user can enter a record, save it, and then enter a new record.